15 Must-Have Smartphone Apps for the Savvy Driver

 Apps for People Who Drive for Work

 While many people commute to work, some people actually drive their vehicles on the job.
-Here are some suggestions if driving is a part of your workday.
+Here’s a great suggestion if driving is a part of your workday.

 Apps to Make Money with Your Car